programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 could consider a [facet][] like a lense through which you view a specific subset of the data, based on a criterion of your choice.
 Click the triangle in front of the column name, select Facet, and create a facet.
-For instance, try a ‘`Text`’ facet or a ‘`Numeric`’ facet, depending on the nature of the values contained in the fields (numeric values are in green).
+For instance, try a `Text` facet or a `Numeric` facet, depending on the nature of the values contained in the fields (numeric values are in green).
 Be warned, however, that text facets are best used on fields with redundant values (Categories for instance); if you run into a ‘too